 Your body can't tell the difference between added sugar in a candy bar and natural sugar from a stalk of celery.
 All sugars wind up as simple carbohydrate molecules in the form of glucose, which become your body's main fuel source, according to the Mayo Clinic.

 Every fruit or vegetable lands somewhere on the glycemic index, a measuring tool that classifies carbohydrate-containing foods by their ability to raise blood sugar levels, according to the Mayo Clinic.
-While fruits like bananas are a little higher on the glycemic index, celery lands on the lower end of the spectrum, according to the New Hanover Regional Medical Center.
+While fruits like watermelon and pineapple are high on the glycemic index, a non-starchy vegetable like celery lands on the lower end of the spectrum, per the U.S. National Library of Medicine.

 Insulin’s Role